garyyu/go-dag/README.md

 BlockChain (for example Bitcoin, Etherum, etc.) is just a 'k=0' special subtype of BlockDAG, that's why they suffer from the highly restrictive throughput.
 DAG is the future!

-Thanks **Yonatan Sompolinsky** and **Aviv Zohar** for the most important contributions on blockDAG research, and their great paper "PHANTOM: A Scalable BlockDAG protocol" on [International Association for Cryptologic Research (IACR)](https://eprint.iacr.org/2018/104.pdf) by in Feb.
+Thanks **Yonatan Sompolinsky** and **Aviv Zohar** for the most important contributions on blockDAG research, and their great paper "PHANTOM: A Scalable BlockDAG protocol" on [International Association for Cryptologic Research (IACR)](https://eprint.iacr.org/2018/104.pdf) in Feb.
 2018.

 They setup a start-up company to develop BlockDAG since Q4 2017, their website: [https://www.daglabs.com].
 And there's an official DAGlabs slack channel: [https://daglabs.slack.com].